zx80/anodb/README.md

 Make `options` accept different types.

-Make `queries` optional, and allow to load from a file or a string.
+Make `queries` optional, and allow to load from files or strings.

 ### 1.2